YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 ## **8. Direction and Roadmap**

-By incorporating other groundbreaking technologies from the next-generation Web 3.0 landscape into Uptick Network's infrastructure and services, we can offer diverse scenario support for application developers and operators.
+By incorporating other groundbreaking technologies from the next-generation Web3 landscape into Uptick Network's infrastructure and services, we can offer diverse scenario support for application developers and operators.
 Currently, we are particularly focused on the evolution of artificial intelligence technology and decentralized social protocols.

 **Strategy for Advancing Cosmos Technology and NFT Applications**